samumei/ddecompose/README.md

 The package contains generic summary, print and plot functions for the results and computes bootstrapped standard errors.
-This documentation provides a brief overview over the functions implemented in the package.
+This documentation provides a brief overview of the functions implemented in the package.
 For a more detailed discussion of decomposition methods including their respective assumptions and limitations, refer to [Fortin, Lemieux, and Firpo